 A single TSTU per five minutes is the average load we expect a single normal user of Team Services to generate.
 Normal users will also generate spikes in load.
 These will typically be 10 or fewer TSTUs per five minutes, but will less frequently go as high as 100 TSTUs.
-The global consumption limit is 200 TSTUs within a sliding five-minute window.
+The resource consumption limit is 200 TSTUs within a sliding five-minute window.

 If the user does not have an email address - for example, if the "user" is actually a build service account - the notification email will be sent to the members of the project collection administrators group.
 The warning banner and the notification email both include links to the Usage page, which can be used to investigate the usage that exceeded our thresholds, as well as the requests which were delayed.